 Because tx.sender is explicit in the transaction envelope, an attacker can submit many invalid frame transactions that name arbitrary sender addresses and force nodes to read sender state, including the nonce check required before execution.
 Public mempool implementations should therefore perform all available structural and stateless checks before sender-state access and should consider peer-level rate limiting or other DoS mitigations for repeated invalid transactions that vary tx.sender.

-Cross-Frame Data Visibility During Validation
+Cross-frame Data Visibility During Validation

 FRAMEPARAM, FRAMEDATALOAD, and FRAMEDATACOPY allow validation code to inspect other frames, including later SENDER frames and their values.
 As a result, paymasters and other VERIFY frames can observe user operation parameters before approval and may condition their behavior on that information.
 Users should therefore treat non-VERIFY frame parameters and data as visible to validation logic and should not rely on untrusted paymasters or verifiers to keep such information private.